 Sharing Hope: Co-creating understandings of what gives young people hope

-Young people do better in life when they feel a sense of hope – when they have a long- term focus and faith in their future and that of the people close to them, the wider community or their environment.
-Hope motivates and gives us a sense of purpose - it helps us keep going and striving, even when things are tough.
+Young people do better in life when they feel a sense of hope – when they have a future focus and faith in their future and that of the people close to them, the wider community or their environment.
+Hope motivates and gives rangatahi a sense of purpose.

-● are aware of their mental and physical health and understand their hauora / wellbeing needs
+are aware of their mental and physical health and understand the needs of their hauora /

-And it is often more difficult for rangatahi to feel a sense of hope when:
+And its much trickier for rangatahi to feel a sense of hope when:

-● people judge them and decide things about them and what they are capable of
+people judge them and decide things about them and what they are capable of based on

-● they face mental and physical health challenges but struggle to access supports
+they face mental and physical health challenges and its hard to access supports to

-● they lack influence and feelings of power to be able to change things for the
+they lack influence and feelings of power to be able to change things for the better

 Rangatahi told us a lot about how they could help themselves to feel more hopeful.
 They also told us a lot about how young people could help their friends and others around them.